Divorce is not only an ending, but it is also a beginning.

 Accept the Invitation to Grow in Divorce Recovery:

 At some point, you will begin to accept the reality of your loss without feeling hopeless about adapting to the divorce.
 When you accept the invitation to grow yourself without taking all the blame, you will start to notice that you are making it without your significant other.
-One day you will let go of the fantasy to reconcile to be happy and you will find you can be happy without that person.
+One day you will let go of the fantasy to reconcile in order to be happy and you will find you can be happy without that person.
 It is gradual and you can’t force it to happen, as there are no quick fixes when adapting to loss.

-It may be hard to imagine, but some day you will be able to let go and move on.
+It may be hard to imagine, but someday you will be able to let go and move on.
 The more you turn this difficult time into an opportunity to learn about yourself, the better off you and your future relationships will be.

 Many people find meaning once they go through hard times.
 They realize they can do hard stuff.
 Divorce invites you to re-evaluate your life, to reinvent yourself, and to try new things, including how to relate in different ways.